MetBenjaminWent/lfric_core/documentation/buildsystem.rst

 Building
 ~~~~~~~~

+It is necessary for PSyclone to know which platform you are building on in
+order that it be able to select the correct optimisation scripts.
+This is
+achieved through the `DYNAMO_BUILD_TARGET` environment variable.
+It should
+contain a single platform identifier following the same convention as outlined
+for test suite targets, detailed in the section on testing.

+This variable will be set up for Met Office developers using the LFRic module
+system.

 Three build targets are offered: ``full-debug``, ``fast-debug`` and
 ``production``.
 The default is ``fast-debug`` if no target is specified.